ngocdung03/data-science-path/dataquest-data-scientist-python/Storytelling-visualization-info-design/note-storytelling.md

 ##### Storytelling data visualization
 - To create a data story, we need to wrap those numerical facts into events that show change.
+- Axes.axhline(): draw a horizontal line. y parameter specifies the y-coordinate of the horizontal line.